 The next best thing to having your very own pony.
-A 75 minute experience with our miniature Shetland ponies, Maggie and Jess.
+A one-hour experience with our miniature Shetland ponies, Maggie and Jess.
 You will get to learn about keeping a pony, how to care for them, what they eat, how to groom them and then get to take them for a walk.
 Please note this is a non-riding experience.
-The ticket price includes one free adult, but you cannot join in, this a children only experience but you can take lots of photographs!
-ALSO INCLUDED IN TICKET PRICE, a child's picnic lunch box and one complimentary tea or coffee for accompanying adult, PLUS stay and play for the rest of the day at the Watering Hole outdoor play centre.
+The ticket price includes one free adult and you may be tempted to join in, but this is really for children, please enjoy the experience with them and take lots of photographs to remember their special treat!
+Additional child tickets are available at a concessionary price.

 *Maximum of two children per pony.

 *Maximum of four children per session.